hvandermarel/GNSS-Perl-toolbox/rinex/README.md

 ### Usage instructions

-By typing `rnxedit -h` in a terminal (or `./rnxedit.pl -h` on some systems) elementary help is provided:
+By typing `rnxedit -h` in a terminal (or on some systems `./rnxedit.pl -h`) a brief instruction is provided:

 ```
 rnxedit                                            (Version: 20250625)